 Parents will be informed as soon as possible on the same day of the incident, of all inappropriate behaviour that has involved the intentional hurting of another child or damage to property.
-Significant displays of inappropriate behaviour will be recorded on a Behaviour Incident Report (Appendix E).
+Significant displays of inappropriate behaviour will be recorded on iSAMS.
 This must be completed along with any addition contextual information on the same day following the incident by all parties directly involved.
-Once completed records must be passed to the Headteacher in support any further action required.
+The Headteacher must be kept informed at all times in support any further action required.